You will find here all relevant information and forms to report fraud to OLAF.

 Commission Anti-Fraud Strategy

-- improve and update fraud prevention, detection and investigation techniques
+- adapt fraud prevention, detection and investigation techniques to future threats

-- recover a higher proportion of funds lost due to fraud
+- recover a higher proportion of funds affected by fraud

 Policies to fight illicit tobacco trade